linstats/linstats.github.io/content/teaching/leverage-and-standardized-residuals/index.md

   - Linear Regression
 ---

-*Adapted from NUS DSA3361 Tutorial 4 — Inferential Data Analytics.*
+*Adapted from a student's question in NUS DSA3361.*

 When we first encounter regression, we often feel that estimating \(\hat{\beta}\) and obtaining the prediction equation \(\hat{y}=X\hat{\beta}\) should be enough.
 But courses usually do not stop there.
 We continue by looking more closely at the hat matrix \(H\), leverage values \(h_{ii}\), and related ideas.